lucaspenna00/equity_tracker/README.md

 ### 1.3 Download Data

-The source of data is the CVM (SEC equivalent in brazilian market) repository.
+The source of data is the CVM (SEC equivalent in brazilian market) data repository and SimFin API.
 The data can be obtained for free.
-There are plenty of fundamentalist data that we are using in this project, such as Income Statements, Cash Flows and Balance Sheets.
+There are plenty of fundamentalist data that we are using in this project, such as Income Statements, Cash Flows and Balance Sheets for br and US markets.
 Just ensure you have enough space to download the data (approximately 10GB free in hard disk).

 e.g.: